 85-millimeter f 1.8 lenses can give you pretty out-of-focus backgrounds, and in all my sample pictures, I found the background blur to be friendly and smooth.

-Not the smoothest I’ve ever seen, but nice and undistracted.
+It’s not the smoothest I’ve ever seen, but it’s nice and undistracted.

 All in all, I was hugely impressed with the Sony FE 85-millimeter f 1.8.
 Everything about it is just fantastic.

-For me, it’s build quality to its architects.
+For me, it’s built quality to its architects.

 I’ve had this lens for a few years now, and it’s been a core part of my kit and has traveled around the world with me.

 It’s 4.62 inches long and weighs only 1.2 pounds.

 That’s light for an ultra-wide zoom that goes as wide as 12 millimeters.

 The weight is distributed relatively evenly, and it’s not front-heavy at all.